WarpWing/cypher-sitejs/README.md

 # sitejs

-The express server for the cypher bot website
+The backend server for the cypher bot website

 ## Configuration
 1. install dependencies with ``yarn install``